 - Attribution models are models and they won't always be 100% correct.

-- Traditional multi-touch attribution models don't show the full picture because they don't consider customers moving between devices and browsers.
+- Multi-touch attribution models don't show the full picture because they don't consider customers moving between devices and browsers.

 - Using information from beyond your website can make your marketing analysis tool more accurate.